somyagoel1311/520-final-project/README.md

 Steps to Initiate WandB logging to the ML model -

-1. On Running the wandb script, you will recieve a prompt for authorising with an API Token.
+1. On Running the wandb script, you will recieve a prompt for authorising with an API Token on https://wandb.ai/authorize.
 To run this smoothly we have provided the API token.
-2. The WandB API Token is found in the "User settings" Section.
+2. It can also be found in The WandB API Token is found in the "User settings" Section.

 3. Evaluation

 1. Evaluation metrics

 2. Rating scale